10,000 Poached Endangered Tortoises Found Dying In Madagascar Home

-Shocking discovery in Madagascar: the police have found 10,068 tortoises crammed in a two-story house, in what is being described as a “gruesome” act of poaching, reports NBC 7 San Diego.
+A shocking discovery was made in Madagascar after police found 10,068 tortoises crammed into a two-story house, in what is being described as a “gruesome” act of poaching, reports NBC 7 San Diego.

-The animals belong to an already endangered species know as radiated tortoises (Astrochelys radiata) and were found dying in a home in Toliara, a town that lies on Madagascar’s southwestern coast.
+The animals belong to an already endangered species known as radiated tortoises (Astrochelys radiata), and were found dying in a home in Toliara, a town that lies on Madagascar’s southwestern coast.

-Earlier this month, the police were alerted by the foul smell of feces and urine coming from the house.
+Earlier this month, police were alerted by the foul smell of feces and urine coming from the house.
 On April 10, they set out to investigate what was behind the dreadful stench.

-Upon arriving at the scene, the police discovered thousands of radiated tortoises packed in every room of the house.
+Upon arriving at the scene, the police discovered thousands of radiated tortoises packed into every room of the house.

-No one knows how long the animals had been there but it was clear that they had been left in utter neglect.
-Kept in horrifying, unsanitary conditions, the tortoises were struggling with dehydration, illness and a severe lack of space, which hampered their access to food and water.
+No one knows how long the animals had been there, but it was clear that they had been left in utter neglect.
+Kept in horrifying, unsanitary conditions, the tortoises were struggling with dehydration, illness, and a severe lack of space, which hampered their access to food and water.

 The police searched the house room-for-room and watched in disbelief as every corner of the home proved to be overflowing with radiated tortoises.

 “You cannot imagine.
-It was so awful,” said Soary Randrianjafizanaka, a biology student at the University of Madagascar Tulear who volunteered to help with the tortoises.
+It was so awful,” said Soary Randrianjafizanaka, a biology student at the University of Madagascar, Tulear, who volunteered to help with the tortoises.

 “They had tortoises in the bathroom, in the kitchen, everywhere in the house,” she told National Geographic, mentioning that smell was “overwhelming.”